osisoft/AVEVA-Adapter-MQTT-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-mqtt.md

 Incorrect configurations can interrupt data flow and cause errors in values and ranges.
 Perform the following steps to confirm correct configuration for your adapter.

-1. Navigate to [data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and verify the following for each configured data selection item below:
+1. Navigate to [data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and verify the following for each configured data source item below:

     * **HostNameOrIpAddress** - The correct host name or IP address of the MQTT server is referenced.
 A non-existent or incorrect **HostNameOrIpAddress** causes the adapter to not find the MQTT server.
     * **Port** - The correct port number is referenced.
 With an incorrect port number specified, the adapter cannot communicate to the MQTT server.